☎ (346) 250-5000 ✉ info@recenterhouston.com

 The LifeMap Program

-The LifeMap Program provides supportive services to chemically addicted individuals with more intensive needs.
+The LifeMap Program provides supportive services to young people who have suffered with peer influences toward substance use.
 It assists participants in reaching their ultimate goal of living a recovered life through case management and life skills education.

-Charting the LifeMap begins when a new resident attends the Review Board, usually within the first thirty days.
+Charting the LifeMap begins when a new client attends their orientation, usually within the first ten days.
 We work together to identify barriers in life and create a strategy for navigating those challenges through short and long-term goals.

 1